dangkimbao1999/MartinLMAO/IT Security doc.md

 IP Spoofing: Impersonate an IP address.
 A impersonates B's IP and send a message to C, C then answers to B without knowing about A. B is going to see traffic from C. = ddos attack.
-A wil not get much of a respond
+A wil not get much of a respond.
      * **TCP Sequence Number Attack**

 	 TCP sequence number attack: A impersonates C in a 3 way handshake.
 A (impersonating C) sends